hajaknow/cdk-ts-workshop/README.md

 that are configured to deploy together.
 Use stages to deploy the same grouping of stacks to multiple environments, such as development, testing, and production.

-0. Destroy your current stack `cdklocal destroy --force`
+0. Destroy the currently deployed stack with `cdklocal destroy --force`
 1. Create the class AppStage (that extends cdk.Stage) into a new file: `lib/stages/AppStage.ts`
 2. In the Stage constructor, create AppStack with the same logical id `AppStack`.
 3. Next let's create two stages: `Dev` and `Prod`!